-Dieting is not the answer for weight loss, says therapist Sally Baker and author of new book How to Feel Differently About Food.
+Dieting is not the answer for weight loss, says therapist Sally Baker and author of How to Feel Differently About Food.
 Here she shares 13 ways to lose weight without dieting

 One of the first steps for changing your behaviour is learning to check-in with how you’re feeling, which will increase your intuition and self-awareness.
 Taking the time to acknowledge your authentic feelings can interrupt your established habits of turning to food when feeling angry or sad.

 #2 Notice if you’re regularly bingeing on sweet things at certain times of the day

 Mid-morning energy slumps or afternoon drowsiness can make you crave a quick sugar fix to help drive you through the day.
 Instead find ways to add more protein to your breakfast or lunch to help you to stabilise your mood and keep you feeling fuller for longer.